Stephanie-Ta/Stephanie-Ta/README.md

 I’m proficient in Python, R, and SQL, and I’m always eager to learn new tools and techniques to tackle complex challenges.

-In my free time, I enjoy to bouldering, knitting, and reading.
+In my free time, I enjoy bouldering, knitting, and reading.

 ## 🛠️ Skills